Threatening the president of the United States: Incidents

-In July 2003, the Los Angeles Times published a Sunday editorial cartoon by conservative Michael Ramirez that depicted a man pointing a gun at President Bush’s head; it was a takeoff on the 1969 Pulitzer Prize-winning photo by Eddie Adams that showed South Vietnamese National Police Chief Nguyễn Ngọc Loan executing a Viet Cong prisoner (Capt.
+In July 2003, the Los Angeles Times published a Sunday editorial cartoon by Michael Ramirez that depicted a man pointing a gun at President Bush's head; it was a takeoff on the 1969 Pulitzer Prize-winning photo by Eddie Adams that showed South Vietnamese National Police Chief Nguyễn Ngọc Loan executing a Viet Cong prisoner (Capt.
 Nguyễn Văn Lém) at point-blank range.
 The cartoon prompted a visit from the Secret Service, but no charges were filed.

 In 2005, a teacher instructed her senior civics and economics class to take photographs to illustrate the rights contained in the Bill of Rights.
 One student "had taken a photo of George Bush out of a magazine and tacked the picture to a wall with a red thumb tack through his head.
 Then he made a thumb's-down sign with his own hand next to the president's picture, and he had a photo taken of that, and he pasted it on a poster."
 A Wal-Mart photo department employee reported it to police, and the Secret Service investigated.
 No charges were filed.

-In 2007, Purdue University teaching assistant Vikram Buddhi was convicted of posting messages to Yahoo Finance criticizing the Iraq War and stating, "Call for the assassination of GW Bush" and "Rape and Kill Laura Bush."
+In 2007, Purdue University teaching assistant Vikram Buddhi was convicted of posting messages to Yahoo Finance criticizing the Iraq War and stating, "Call for the assassination of GW Bush" and "Rape and Kill Laura Bush".
 The defense had argued that the defendant never explicitly threatened anyone.
+He was imprisoned for 4 years and 9 months, and deported to India upon his release.

 In September 2009 the Secret Service investigated Facebook polls that asked whether President Barack Obama should be assassinated.
 Some question has arisen as to how to handle Facebook groups such as "LETS KILL BUSH WITH SHOES" (a reference to the 2008 Muntadhar al-Zaidi shoe incident) which had 484 members as of September 2009; similar issues have arisen on MySpace.
 Tweets have come under Secret Service investigation, including ones that said "ASSASSINATION!
-America, we survived the Assassinations and Lincoln & Kennedy.
+America, we survived the Assassinations of Lincoln & Kennedy.
 We'll surely get over a bullet to Bar [sic] Obama's head," and "The next American with a Clear Shot should drop Obama like a bad habit.
 4get Blacks or his claims to b[e] Black.
 Turn on Barack Obama."

 In 2010, Johnny Logan Spencer Jr. was sentenced in Louisville, Kentucky, to 33 months in prison for posting a poem entitled "The Sniper" about the president's assassination on a white supremacist website.
 He apologized in court, saying that he was, as WHAS news put it, "upset about his mother's death and had fallen in with a white supremacist group that had helped him kick a drug habit."